shajahansyed/M1_App_Calendar/README.md

 _Enter your choice:_

-`User nedd to enter the entries as per requirement`
+`User need to enter the entries as per request`